Your Options for Receiving Medicaid Benefits After a Personal Injury Settlement

 How do I Receive a Personal Injury Settlement?

 If you were injured due to another person's negligence, you may be entitled to compensation from a personal injury case.
 If you have been injured, you will need to show that the other person owed you a duty of care that a reasonable person in similar circumstances would have been required to show.
 Then you would need to show that you did sustain an injury, and it was the other person's negligence that caused your injury.
 But what if you are also trying to qualify (or stay qualified) for Medicaid?
-Any personal injury settlements you may receive could possibly impact your Medicaid benefits.
+Any personal injury settlements you may receive could possibly impact your Medicaid (and SSI) benefits.

 What are some basics about Medicaid?

 Medicaid is a federal health coverage program operated by states.
 Medicaid is an insurance program that is determined by and contingent on an individual's financial needs.
 Medicaid provides low-income individuals with basic medical care with minimal or no cost.
 Medicaid recipients do have strict eligibility requirements.